Increased Formation And Secretion Of Urine

 Kidney Diseases

 Various kidney diseases can impair the kidneys' ability to concentrate urine, resulting in polyuria.
-Chronic kidney disease (CKD), for instance, can damage the nephrons and reduce their ability to reabsorb water.
+Worth adding: chronic kidney disease (CKD), for instance, can damage the nephrons and reduce their ability to reabsorb water.
 Similarly, conditions such as polycystic kidney disease and renal tubular acidosis can disrupt kidney function and lead to increased urine production.

 Other Medical Conditions